gwforg/gwf/docs/tutorial.rst

     echo hello world > greeting.txt
     """

-There ya' go!
+There you go!
 We have now declared a workflow with one target and that target creates the file ``greeting.txt`` with the line ``hello world`` in it.
 Now let's try to run our workflow...